The-Learning-Agency/RATER/README.md

     Performance: this model obtains a double-weighted F1 of 0.6523 on the custom metric (PDF description in Resources)

+The data used in these models can be downloaded from Kaggle: [PERSUADE dataset](https://www.kaggle.com/datasets/julesking/tla-lab-persuade-dataset).

 See the [RATER Competition Data page](https://the-learning-agency.com/robust-algorithms-for-thorough-essay-rating/data/) for additional data and model details.